smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Features:**

-* Made from <a target="borosilicate glass" href="https://apaviata.com/advantages-of-borosilicate-glass"/><a>- borosilicate glass is a highly heat resistant glass.
+* Made from <a target="_blank" href="https://apaviata.com/advantages-of-borosilicate-glass">borosilicate glass</a>- borosilicate glass is a highly heat resistant glass.
 All you really *need* to know about it is that it's a good common material for glass bongs

 * Ash Catcher - The ash catcher makes for easy and convienient clearing, while keeping dead-beat ash out of your water.
 However lazy stoners beware: this is a double edged sword as the catcher can be a difficult cleaning job.

  * Clear, slitted 4-arm tree percolator for diffusion - No idea what that means?
-No worries; to elaborate: Golden-boy over here is designed to cool your milky smoke while traveling from your "tobacco" to your tarry lungs... talk about stone-cold. <a href="(https://herb.co/marijuana/news/what-are-percolators-and-how-do-they-help)"target="_blank">Percolation</><a>comes from the Latin word *percolare*, which means "to strain through."
+No worries; to elaborate: Golden-boy over here is designed to cool your milky smoke while traveling from your "tobacco" to your tarry lungs... talk about stone-cold. <a target="_blank" href="(https://herb.co/marijuana/news/what-are-percolators-and-how-do-they-help)" >Percolation</><a>comes from the Latin word *percolare*, which means "to strain through."
 Long sciency story short; diffussion and percolation cools and filters your smoke, making inhaling easier on the lungs.
 Feel free to follow those links.
 We'll be wating here for you whenever you feel infomed.